invoke-ai/InvokeAI/docs/installation/INSTALL_JUPYTER.md

 (with the appropriate extensions installed)/Jupyter/JupyterLab and start running the cells one-by-one.

-Note that you will need NVIDIA drivers, Python 3.10, and Git installed beforehand.
+!!!
+Note "you will need NVIDIA drivers, Python 3.10, and Git installed beforehand"

 ## Walkthrough